How to utilize 'systemd-mount' (with examples)

 Explanation:

-• path/to/file_or_device: the path or device name of the file system you want to mount
+• path/to/file_or_device: Denotes the path to the file system or device to be mounted.

-• path/to/mount_point: the specific location where you want to mount the file system
+• path/to/mount_point: The location where the file system will be mounted.

 Use case 7: Mount a file system with additional mount options